wladimir-georgiew/ECommerceServices-ASP.NETCore-/README.md

   -Upload image for profile picture.
 If no image is provided there will be automatically set default for workers.<br>
   -Specify the department the employee is going to work in.<br>
   -Specify the initial salary for the employee.<br>
+ - ### Stripe Dashboard<br>
+  -Stripe.NET Account with dashboard for all the transactions made on the website with various information about them and an option for performing refunds.

 # Database Diagram :chart: